HyunjuYoo/Orion-Filaments/index.md

 # Orion Filaments 3D Map

-The three-dimensional (position-position-velocity) interactive viewer for velocity-coherent structures of Orion B molecular cloud.
+The three-dimensional (position-position-velocity) interactive viewer \
+for presentation of velocity-coherent structures of Orion B molecular cloud including NGC 2068 and NGC 2071 regions.

 Click or double-click the filament's ID to visualize or hide the structures.